 - …you mainly travel to urban destinations.
 Get a travel backpack instead.

 Note, if you plan to pack extremely light then you won’t need a 60-liter pack.
-Instead, go and find something in the 40 – 50-liter range.
+Instead, go and find something in the 40 – 50-liter range, like the Osprey Porter.
 As mentioned, Osprey does make a Lumina 45, and the Lumina 45 may be better for your needs.